By Tim Lambert

 Then in 1911, the government passed an act establishing sickness benefits for workers.
 The act also provided unemployment benefits for workers in certain trades such as shipbuilding, where periods of unemployment were common.
 In 1920 unemployment was extended to most workers although it was not extended to agricultural workers until 1936.

 Things greatly improved in Britain after the First World War.
 A survey in 1924 showed that 4% of the population was living in extreme poverty.
 (A tremendous improvement from the period before 1914 when it was about 10%).
-A survey in Liverpool in 1928 found that 14% of the population were living at bare subsistence level.
+A survey in Liverpool in 1928 found that 14% of the population was living at a bare subsistence level.
 (That figure may not apply to the whole of Britain as Liverpool was a poor city).
 In 1929-30 a survey in London found that about 10% of the population were living at subsistence level.
-A survey in 1936 found that just under 4% were living at bare survival level.
+A survey in 1936 found that just under 4% were living at a bare survival level.
 Poverty had by no means disappeared by the 1930s but it was much less than ever before.

-Pensions and unemployment benefits were made more generous in 1928 and in 1930.
+Pensions and unemployment benefits were made more generous in 1928 and 1930.
 In 1931 unemployment benefit was cut by 10% but it was restored in 1934.
 Furthermore, prices continued to fall during the 1930s.
 By 1935 a man on the ‘dole’ was about as well off as a skilled worker in 1905, a measure of how much living standards had risen.

 By 1950 absolute poverty had almost disappeared from Britain.
 Absolute poverty can be defined as not having enough money to eat an adequate diet or afford enough clothes.